Addiction is a chronic brain disease.

 A promising student might see his grades slip.
 A bubbly social butterfly might suddenly have trouble getting out of bed.
 A trustworthy sibling might start stealing or lying.
 Behavioral changes are directly linked to the drug user’s changing brain.

 Cravings take over.
-These cravings are painful, constant, and distracting.9 The user starts seeking out drugs, no matter the consequences, often resulting in compulsive and destructive behaviors.
+These cravings are painful, constant, and distracting.9 The person can't stop seeking out drugs, no matter the consequences, often resulting in compulsive and destructive behaviors.
 Especially given the intensity of withdrawal symptoms, the body wants to avoid being in withdrawal at all costs.

 “We need to tell our children that one drink or one pill can lead to an addiction.
 Some of us have the genes that increase our risk of addiction, even after just a few uses.
 I never knew that when I was raising my son, and I wish that I did.”